GravityPDF/gravity-pdf-documentation/docs/v6/extensions/core-booster-add-on.md

 ### Filter Fields

-When enabled, you can control exactly which fields are included or excluded in the PDF.
+When enabled, you can control exactly which fields are included in the PDF, and the order those fields are displayed (from v2.1).
 This allows you to configure multiple PDFs on the same form, with different fields in each document.

+Fields you add to the _Included_ list will be displayed in the PDF using the order selected.
+You may reordered fields in this list using drag and drop, or by holding left shift on the keyboard and using the up/down arrow keys.

+If you'd like to control which HTML fields are included in a PDF, first [enable the Show HTML Fields setting](../users/setup-pdf.md#show-html-fields).
+To filter pricing fields, [set the Pricing Fields setting to Display Individually](#pricing-fields) (it's not possible to filter these fields in the summary table).
+To filter Page Break fields in the PDF [enable the Show Page Names setting](../users/setup-pdf.md#show-page-names).

 The [rudimentary "exclude" CSS class](../users/hide-form-fields.md) is ignored when this setting is enabled.

-When this setting is disabled (the default), all form fields will be displayed in the PDF (unless another setting excludes specific fields e.g. [Enable Conditional Logic](../users/setup-pdf.md#enable-conditional-logic)).
-When enabled, included fields are displayed in the order shown [in the Form Editor](https://docs.gravityforms.com/form-editor/) (you cannot re-order them independently).
+When Filter Fields is disabled (the default), all form fields will be displayed in the PDF (unless another setting excludes specific fields e.g. [Enable Conditional Logic](../users/setup-pdf.md#enable-conditional-logic)).

-If you'd like to control which HTML fields are included, first [enable the Show HTML Fields setting](../users/setup-pdf.md#show-html-fields).
-To filter pricing fields, [set the Pricing Fields setting to Display Individually](#pricing-fields) (it's not possible to filter these fields in the summary table).

 ### Field Label Display